2021–22 UEFA Youth League group stage: Format

 In each group, teams played against each other home-and-away in a round-robin format.
 The group winners advanced to the round of 16, while the eight runners-up advanced to the play-offs, where they were joined by the eight second round winners from the Domestic Champions Path.

 Tiebreakers

-Teams are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If two or more teams are tied on points, the following tiebreaking criteria are applied, in the order given, to determine the rankings (see Article 17 Equality of points – group stage, Regulations of the UEFA Youth Champions League):
+Teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+If two or more teams were tied on points, the following tiebreaking criteria were applied, in the order given, to determine the rankings (see Article 17 Equality of points – group stage, Regulations of the UEFA Youth Champions League):